AaronKutch/stacked_errors/README.md

 # Stacked Errors

- A crate for high level error propogation with programmed backtraces.
+ A crate for high level error propogation with software controlled backtraces that are entirely independent of the `RUST_BACKTRACE` system.

  In Rust development, major crates will often have their own error enums that work well in their own specialized domain, but when orchestrating many